graycatlabs/PyBBIO/README.md

 #### Documentation at http://github.com/alexanderhiam/PyBBIO/wiki

 ***PyBBIO is not yet fully working with the 3.8 kernel which comes with the BeagleBone Black and newer Angstrom images.
-Currently only GPIO and serial are working.***
+Currently only GPIO, ADC, serial are working.***

 #Installing